Last modified: 2025-08-30 by martin karner

 See also:

 The TKSV was founded on 31 August 1835.
-Its first flag, which was lost, was donated in 1836 by the French heir to the
+Its first flag, which went lost (replica and info see below), was donated in 1836 by the French heir to the

 He lived in exile in Arenenberg castle in Thurgau